-Editor’s note: We updated this popular post in 2015 with new and easy-to-use information.
-One thing that hasn’t changed is these tips still help save money every time you shop for airfare.
+Editor’s note: We updated this popular post in January 2016.
+Check out the new tips to help you save money every time you shop for airfare.

 What are the Cheapest Days to Fly

-- Cheapest days: The cheapest days to fly on most U.S. domestic routes are Tuesdays, Wednesday and Saturdays.
-Learn more about this here.
+- Cheapest days: The cheapest days to fly are unpopular travel days; Tuesdays, Wednesday and Saturdays.

-- Expensive days: Popular days will cost more.
-The most popular/most expensive days are usually Fridays and Sundays.
+- Expensive days: The most expensive days to fly are the most popular days; Fridays and Sundays.

-- Cheapest times: Again, fly when most people don’t want to.
-This includes flights at dawn, red-eyes or overnight flights, and often flights around the dinner hour.
+- Cheapest times: Fly when most people don’t want to including flights at dawn, red-eyes (overnight flights) and flights around the dinner hour.

-Can’t fly the cheapest times or days in both directions?
-Do it one-way for your trip and you’ll still reap half the savings.
+Can’t fly the cheapest days or times both directions?
+Do it on one leg of your trip and you’ll still reap half the savings.

-Best day to shop: FareCompare’s data shows that best time to book a flight in the U.S. is Tuesday at 3 p.m. eastern time.
-This day and time give you access to the best flight deals.
-It’s when airlines release the most sales and the best time to book plane tickets.
-Learn more about this here.
+- Best day to shop: FareCompare’s data shows that best time to book a flight in the U.S. is Tuesday at 3 p.m. eastern time.
+This is when airlines release the most sales and the competition matches the lower prices so you have more deals to choose from.

-- Domestic fares: The best time to buy airline tickets in the U.S. is between three months and 30 days before departure.
+- Domestic tickets: The best time to buy airline tickets for U.S. travel is between three months and 30 days before departure.

 - International fares: The best time to buy international airline tickets is between 5 ½ months and 1 ½ months before departure.
 During peak seasons such as June, July and August or December holidays, purchase tickets two months in advance.

-Bigger airports: Bigger airports (particularly hubs) often have cheaper airfares.
-Compare prices from your home airport as well as the nearest larger airport and you may find driving an extra hour or two is well worth it.
+- Bigger airports: Bigger airports (particularly hubs) often have cheaper airfares.
+Compare prices from your hometown airport as well a larger airport and you may find a longer drive is worth it.

 Yes, We Have More Tips to Find Cheap Flights